ngParty/Cantina/README.md

 #### Disable Service Worker support after you enabled it

-If for any reason you need to disable Service Worker support after previously enabling it, you can remove it from your Polymer Starter Kit project using these 4 steps:
+If for any reason you need to disable Service Worker support after previously enabling it, you can remove it from your Cantina project using these 4 steps:

 1. Remove references to the platinum-sw elements from your application [index](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/index.html).
 2. Remove the two Platinum Service Worker elements (platinum-sw/..) in [app/elements/elements.html](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/elements/elements.html)
 3. Remove 'precache' from the list in the 'default' gulp task ([gulpfile.js](https://github.com/PolymerElements/polymer-starter-kit/blob/master/gulpfile.js))
-4. Navigate to `chrome://serviceworker-internals` and unregister any Service Workers registered by Polymer Starter Kit for your app just in case there's a copy of it cached.
+4. Navigate to `chrome://serviceworker-internals` and unregister any Service Workers registered by Cantina for your app just in case there's a copy of it cached.

 ## Yeoman support

-[generator-polymer](https://github.com/yeoman/generator-polymer/releases) now includes support for Polymer Starter Kit out of the box.
+[generator-polymer](https://github.com/yeoman/generator-polymer/releases) now includes support for Cantina out of the box.

 ## Frequently Asked Questions